joelsolo99/Solo-Studios/_pages/packages/wedding-packages.md

         <h2>Combo Deal (Sax + DJ)</h2>
         <p><strong>Set:</strong> 5pm – Midnight<br>
            <strong>Total Duration:</strong> 7 hours<br>
-           <strong>Price:</strong> From £1200</p>
+           <strong>Price:</strong> From £1100</p>
         <p>Smooth sax for cocktails, background music over dinner, a first-dance performance, and a full DJ set to keep the party going.
+Stage lighting, high-tech equipment and only the finest tunes.
+If you want a talented duo with *chemistry* then this is the package for you.
 This is our most popular package for a reason.</p>
       </div>
     </div>
   </section>